What is an SBA Business Plan?

 Marketing and Sales

 Marketing plans should include your branding strategy, your marketing channels (print, TV, social media, banner ads, SEO, etc.), and your target customers.
-Your sales strategy should include how you intend to collect and process payment.
+Your sales strategy should include how you intend to collect and process payments.

 For example, will you invoice customers or sell on credit?
 What point-of-sale system and payment methods will you accept if opening a store or physical location?
 If you’re selling online, how will your eCommerce platform operate?